 It was the venue for the Heavyweight Boxing Championship rematch between Sonny Liston and Muhammad Ali.
 On May 25, 1965, Ali (then known as Cassius Clay) beat Liston in under three minutes.
 The Clay/Liston fight produced arguably the most famous photograph in fight history with the snapshot image of a brash Ali taunting his rival Liston to get off the mat.

 The Maine Nordiques were the primary tenant at the Civic Center from 1973-1977.
 The colorful team with a cast of characters right out of the movie Slap Shot were members of the old North American Hockey League.
 The Boston Celtics of the National Basketball Association played exhibition games at the Civic Center taking advantage of what was at the time the largest portable floor in the world.
 The Lewiston MAINEiacs, a junior ice hockey team of the Quebec Major Junior Hockey League (QMJHL) and 2006 president cup winners, came to the arena in 2003.

-The Androscoggin Bank Colisée is also host to a number of trade-shows.
+The Colisée is also host to several trade shows.
 Since 2005, It has been host to the Androscoggin County Business to Business trade show - the largest business tradeshow in Maine.

 The strong showing of Lewiston and St. Dom’s high schools has resulted in several State and New England high school championships through the years.
 The longest continuous tenants of the Civic Center have been playing hockey on Birch Street since the building’s inception in 1958.
 The high school tournaments to this day continue to bring in a raucous audience of rabid fans and serve as a reminder of why the Civic Center was built in the first place.